 The family may determine whether minor defects, such as lack of paint, or worn flooring or carpeting will affect the livability of the unit.

-7. Interior Air Quality
+- 7. Interior Air Quality - a.
+Performance Requirement

 The dwelling unit must be free of pollutants in the air at levels that threaten the health of the occupants.